-Well, it's official; I have had my life-saving stoma for an entire year now.
+Well, it's official: I have had my life-saving stoma for an entire year now.
 Within 2 weeks of my diagnosis, my oncologists and surgeons knew I needed to have my bladder out.
 Although an odd choice for someone younger, I opted for a urostomy over the other diversions because I wanted the shortest surgery and the shortest recovery time.
-After a year of living with an ostomy, I want to share the tips and tricks I’ve learned along the way.
+After a year of living with an ostomy, I want to share the tips and tricks I have learned along the way.

 To set the stage, I am now 29 years old (28 when diagnosed).
-I am active, very much a fashionista, and I work full time.
-So I’ve made it a priority to make having an ostomy work with my day-to-day life.
+I am active, very much a fashionista, and I work full-time.
+So I have made it a priority to make living with an ostomy work in my day-to-day life.

 Take care of your peristomal skin

 When caring for your peristomal skin, less is definitely more.
 Most people advise just a rag and water.
 I typically use the same gentle cleanser I use on my face on my peristomal skin.
 This cleanser doesn't leave any residue and is unscented.
 I find after a few days with my wafer on, water isn't quite enough.
 I have also used just the tiniest dot of facial moisturizer during the colder months when my skin all over tends to get dry and irritated.